How to tweak existing Medium iOS app features with Theos & Logos - part 2

 Static analysis using Hopper Disassembler

-As promised in the previous post, we will reveal what’s going on in clapButtonPressed:
+As promised in the previous post, we will reveal what’s going on in clapButtonPressed: and clapButtonReleased: methods.
+We need to do some analysis on the Medium binary file.

-With the help of Frida iOS Dump or CrackerXI, we can easily pull out .ipa file of Medium app on a jailbroken device, unzip .ipa and navigate to Payload/hangtag.app
+With the help of Frida iOS Dump or CrackerXI, we can easily pull out .ipa file of Medium app on a jailbroken device, unzip .ipa and navigate to Payload/hangtag.app folder.

-result you will be navigated to method implementation on the right, assembly instructions again!!!
+Drag and drop hangtag binary (MachO) file into Hopper Disassembler and wait for a while for it to disassemble.
+When it finishes, in the left panel make sure Labels tab is selected, let search for clapButtonPressed and click on -[ClapButton clapButtonPressed:] result you will be navigated to method implementation on the right, assembly instructions again!!!
 But don’t worry, this time we don’t need to read every instruction, we only need to understand what method is doing in general.
-To do that, switch on Pseudo-code mode
+To do that, switch on Pseudo-code mode tab, you will be impressed with how great it is:

 1